Home

 Determining alimony payments in a divorce is not an easy process.
 Many different factors have to be considered when figuring out alimony.
 Chief among them, alimony cannot go to anyone convicted of domestic violence, sexual assault, or attempted murder against their spouse or their children.
 Here are some of the other factors that go into an alimony decision:

-• The basic needs of each spouse are based on the standard of living that was available during the marriage
+• The basic needs of each spouse are based on the standard of living that was available during the marriage.
+This includes housing, food, travel, and other daily expenses.

 • The higher-earning spouse’s ability to pay alimony